 You may also like

-- Water to cover (I used 3 litres)
+- Water to cover approx. 3 litres/3 quarts

-- Use one large chicken carcass or two smaller ones left over from roast chickens.
+- Use one large chicken carcass or two smaller ones raw or left over from roast chickens.
 You can also use chicken pieces, such as legs, thighs, wings and feet.

 - Stock is great for using up vegetables that are coming to the end of their life or vegetable scraps (e.g carrot tops, peelings etc) The above vegetable measurements are a guide only.